IdealisticAI/Documentation/BigManage.md

 > Specify the entry you want to remove from the member’s context and include a justification explaining why it’s being removed.
 You can remove an entry by its text or by its number.
 For example: “Remove from the context of the member ‘John Doe’ the entry ‘Completed leadership training in 2022’ because it was entered by mistake.”

 ## Instructions
-##### Instructions are guidelines or directions that can be given to the company, positions or members.
+##### Instructions are guidelines or directions that can be given to the company, departments, positions or members.
 ### Adding to the company's instructions
 > Provide the instruction you want to add to the company.
 No justification is needed when adding.
 For example, you could tell BigManage: “Add to the company’s instructions: ‘All outgoing invoices must be approved by the finance manager.’”
 ### Removing from the company's instructions
 > Specify the instruction you want to remove from the company and include a justification explaining why it’s being removed.
 You can remove an instruction by its text or by its number.
 For example: “Remove from the company’s instructions the instruction ‘All outgoing invoices must be approved by the finance manager’ because the process has changed.”
+### Adding to a department's instructions
+> Provide the instruction you want to add to the department.
+No justification is needed when adding.
+For example, you could tell BigManage: “Add to the instructions of the position ‘Sales Team’: ‘Always follow the client onboarding checklist.’”
+### Removing from a department's instructions
+> Specify the instruction you want to remove from the department and include a justification explaining why it’s being removed.
+You can remove an instruction by its text or by its number.
+For example: “Remove from the instructions of the department ‘Sales Team’ the instruction ‘Always follow the client onboarding checklist’ because it has been updated.”
 ### Adding to a position's instructions
 > Provide the instruction you want to add to the position.
 No justification is needed when adding.
 For example, you could tell BigManage: “Add to the instructions of the position ‘Sales Team’: ‘Always follow the client onboarding checklist.’”
 ### Removing from a position's instructions